HamburgBigJ/Elements/README.md

-# Welcome to the Elements Project by HamburgBigJ Inserter by SparkofPhoenix
+# Welcome to the Elements Project by HamburgBigJ
+**Inserter by SparkofPhoenix**
+-

 **Youtube**
 -
 https://www.youtube.com/@SparkofPhoenix

-**Implemented**
--
-- Mining Skill
-- Foresting Skill
-- Skill Level Up System

 **To Do**
 -
-- Implimet feture to read sub vares ecxample is Public vares
-- Mana System
+- Mana Refill Skytem under: player/mana/ManaRefill.java
-- Stamina System
-- Teleport System
+- Story
-- World Generator (e.g., Netherblock, Skyblock, Waterblock, Stoneblock)
+- Edit BoostedAudio as a dependency

 **Ideas**
 -